mediulus/Final-Project/Concepts/PasswordAuth.md

       effect: returns user associated with username

-    deleteAccount (username: String, password: String):
+    deleteAccount (username: String, password: String): (user: User)
       requires: A User exists whose `username` matches the input `username` and whose `password` hash corresponds to the input `password`.
       effects: The User associated with the given `username` is deleted.

     changePassword (username: String, currentPass: String, newPass: String):